noobcoder-7/portfolio-react/README.md

 step 3:
 Before deploying the project change the hompage key value in package-lock.json and then build the code.
 Run npm build

+NOTE: How to depoly a react code on github- https://github.com/gitname/react-gh-pages